 \subsubsection{Non-contractible connected component}

-Since any flows in $[\mathcal{G}^r_{1,0,2,0, 0}(\Sigma_{0,2})]$ have a sink, we can consider that the sink is the point at infinity and so that such flows can be identified with flows on the plane $\R^2$.
+Because any flow in $\mathcal{G}^r_{1,0,2,0, 0}(\Sigma_{0,2})$ has a sink, we can consider that the sink is the point at infinity and so that such flows can be identified with flows on the plane $\R^2$.
 To demonstrate the previous proposition, we have the following statements.